 Moving to a new home is one of the top ten stressors in life.
 Even if you have found your dream home and are anticipating a wonderful life there, good decisions also involve stress.
 But preparing for your move doesn’t have to be anxiety-filled.
-There are tons of things that need to be taken care of and the thought of it all of it may seem overwhelming.
+There are tons of things that need to be taken care of, and the thought of it all of it may seem overwhelming.

 But Blue Ox Moving & Storage is here to help.
 With strategic planning and forward-thinking, your moving day will go smoothly, and you will even be prepared for the unexpected.

 Our Ultimate Local Move Checklist will walk you through each step, week by week, and have you ready for your move.
 This plan focuses on tasks like organizing your important documents, preparing your schedule for the day of your move, and more important tips.
-To prepare like a pro, follow these tips from the team that has been planning and executing successful moves for over a decade.
+To prepare like a pro, follow these tips from the team planning and executing successful moves for over a decade.

 How to Use the Ultimate Houston Home Move Checklist

 Using the checklist to plan your move is simple.
-You will start with getting a binder that will help you keep everything organized and at your fingertips when you need information for your move.
+You will start with a binder that will help you keep everything organized and at your fingertips when you need information for your move.
 Have this checklist at the front of your moving binder and go through the steps as they come, checking them off as they are accomplished.
 The checklist will start eight weeks before your move.
 Don’t worry if your move is scheduled for four weeks away.
 Just start and adjust the timeline of the checklist.

 8 Weeks Before You Move

 Remember to adjust the time if need be.
 The first part of planning your move is to focus on the financials, get your important documents together and in the moving binder and schedule the day of your move.
-The latter will be contingent upon when your new home will be ready and when movers will be available to get your relocated.
+The latter will be contingent upon when your new home will be ready and when movers will be available to get you relocated.

 - Create a realistic budget for moving expenses.